Want create site? Find Free WordPress Themes and plugins.

 How can you use these tools, what can you learn and how you can increase your page speeds?

 In general, the process you’ll use is simple; run the plugin and view the report.
 Each potential issue will be rated green, yellow or red.
 Green is no issue found, which is good; you’re fine.
 Yellow are issues that have minor effects on your site speed, but aren’t important enough to go all out fixing unless they only take minor effort.
-Red are major issues that have a noticeable impact on your site speed, and should be fixed as soon as possible.
+Red are, and should be fixed as soon as possible.

 Possible Issues and Optimizations

 Here are some of the possible issues that may come up, and ideas you can use to try to fix them.

 Image size and format.
 You’ll generally want to stick with jpg, gif or png images, saved optimized as much as possible without sacrificing image quality.
 Never use code to resize an image to be smaller; it still loads full size, so you save no speed.
 You can use tools like Smush.it to crunch your images down without a large quality loss.
 As far as content goes, avoid too much text in images.
 Whenever you can use text, even if you’re using a fancy font, use text.
 Images take far longer to load.

 Plugins.
 This is particularly an issue with old sites, though some new sites with inexperienced webmasters don’t know how to use plugins properly.

 • Remove any plugins you’re not using or are using only very infrequently.

 • Remove and plugins that haven’t been updated in a while; this can be a security risk.